demellj/x11wmgr/README.md

 The following are the supported commands.
 Note that all commands that modify window state (e.g., visibility, position, size, or z-index) require invoking the **Commit** command to apply the changes.
 Example inputs are provided for each command:

 1. **ListNewWindows** - returns a list of all new windows that were mapped since the last invocation of this very same command.
+Each window in the response includes its ID, position (`x`, `y`), and dimensions (`width`, `height`).
 New windows are automatically added to the hidden list.

    ```json
    "ListNewWindows"